kunansy/ReadingTracker/README.md

 ![Completed](docs/completed.png)

 ## Repeat
-Here there are the materials that have been read and need to be read again, repeat them after a month or more.
+Here there are the materials that have been read and need to be read again, repeated after a month or more.
-Priority is equal to the number of month since the material was read or repeated the last time.
+The priority is equal to the number of months since the material was last read or repeated.
 ![Repeat](docs/repeat.png)

 ## Reading log
-Here there are the reading log of the materials.
+Here there is the reading log of the materials.
 The day is red if there are less than average pages, green if there are more.
 ![Reading log](docs/reading_log.png)